zotonic/zotonic/doc/manuals/cookbook/justenough-otp1.rst

 -------------------

 You've now had a good soak in basic Erlang/OTP conventions and Erlang.
-You can install Rebar, create an Erlang/OTP applications, and compile them.
+You can install Rebar, create Erlang/OTP applications, and compile them.
 You've also created a simple gen_server.

 Where to go from here
 ---------------------

-Study the on-line and printed Erlang documentation upside and sideways.
+Study the online and printed Erlang documentation upside and sideways.
 Skim to see what's there, then reread everytime you have a problem.
 You'll be an Erlang/OTP wizard before you know it.